-- 1. The design team has consulted with and sought the advice of the local police Architectural Liaison Officer (ALO) or Crime Prevention Design Advisor (CPDA) on designing out the opportunity for crime, in accordance with the principles and guidance of Secured by Design. - 2.
+- 1. The design team has consulted with and sought the advice of the local police Architectural Liaison Officer (ALO) or Crime Prevention Design Advisor (CPDA) on designing out the opportunity for crime, in accordance with the principles and guidance of Secured by Design7. - 2.
 Consultation with the ALO/CPDA occurred during or prior to the concept design stage (RIBA stage C) or equivalent. - 3.
 The final design embodies the recommendations of the ALO/CPDA and is built to conform to the principles and guidance of Secured by Design.

-Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Notes 6 New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
 Fit Out Only This issue is not assessed for a fit-out only assessment.
 SBD Award An actual Secured by Design Award/certificate is not required, though this does provide a means of demonstrating compliance at the post construction stage of assessment.
-Schools In addition to the SBD Schools guidance, Managing School Facilities, Guide 4 - Improving Security in Schools offers guidance on how to improve the security of school premises.